 Here are 2 techniques you can use to Organize Ideas and Save Time.

 A lot has been written about Mind Maps and many top bloggers recommend them.
 Mind maps are a graphical representation of thoughts and ideas.
 Take a look at the mind map I made before writing this post:

 As you can see, mind maps help in organizing ideas and forming a clear picture of what the post should have.

-	Now, a bit about types of mind maps:
+Now, a bit about the types of mind maps:

 For Regular Posts: For regular posts, a flowing map can be used.
-It will basically contain main points of posts.
+It will contain the main points of the posts.
 Then you can frame paragraphs and add information around these.

 Will I Benefit?